 - Revenue flights booked through Southwest (if you’re already flying and want to pay for flights with cash.
 You actually get more points for dollars spend on flights so you can book a few on trips already planned for the year to get lots of points quick).

-- Points earned on Southwest Rapid RewardsĀ® Credit Cards, including sign-up bonuses (this is HUGE.
-You want to sign up when they have HUGE sign on bonuses, like 80,000+ points).
+- Points earned on Southwest Rapid Rewards® Credit Cards, including sign-up bonuses (This is HUGE..
+Sign up when they have elevated sign-up bonuses (which change throughout the year).

 - Base points earned from Rapid Rewards partners (you can download a browser extension to get discounts on places like Vista Print or other partners of theirs for your normal shopping needs too.
 Why not get extra bonuses on the places you’re already spending at?)

-One of the most efficient ways to accumulate the necessary points is by utilizing Southwest Rapid RewardsĀ® Credit Cards.
-For instance, the SouthwestĀ® Rapid RewardsĀ® Premier Business Credit Card offers:
+One of the most efficient ways to accumulate the necessary points is by utilizing Southwest Rapid Rewards® Credit Cards.
+For instance, the Southwest® Rapid Rewards® Premier Business Credit Card offers:

 - An annual boost of 10,000 Companion Pass qualifying points.